DelMaestroGroup/pimc/README.md

 The code is written in c++ and makes use of both the <a href="https://github.com/blitzpp/blitz">blitz++</a> and <a href="http://www.boost.org/">boost</a> libraries.
 You should be able to grab `blitz` from github and compile from source via the instructions below.

-We use many of the boost header-only libraries, but two libraries will need to be compiled: boost_program_options and boost_filesystem libraries.
+We use many of the boost header-only libraries, but two libraries will need to be compiled: boost_program_options and boost_serialization libraries.
 Let us assume that you will be installing both blitz and boost in the folder `$HOME/local` using the GNU C++ compiler.
 For icpc or clang, the changes should be obvious, and in particular for the Intel compiler you will need to use `intel-linux` as the toolset while for clang you will use `darwin`.

 If you don't have a `$HOME/local` you should create this directory now via